-- a. a)The development, publication and implementation of an Education Plan in accordance with Code Article 18.2 which focuses activities on the Education Pool as described in Code Article 18.2.1 and the International Standard for Education. - b.
-The development of intelligence and investigation capabilities, as well as the use of these capabilities to pursue potential anti-doping rule violations, as required by Code Article 5.7 and in accordance with the requirements of Article 5.8 of the CodeArticles 11 and 12 of the International Standard for Testing and Investigations. - c. b)The implementation of a documented procedure to ensure that Athletes (and/or a third party, where the Athlete is a Minor) are notified that they are required to undergo Sample collection in accordance with Articles 5.4.1 to 5.4.3 Article 5.4 of the International Standard for Testing and Investigations. - d. c)ImplementationThe implementation of the requirements set out in Articles 7.4.5 to 7.4.7 of the International Standard for Testing and Investigations for the documentation of the collection of a Sample from an Athlete. - e. d)The implementation of training/accreditation/re-accreditation programs for Sample Collection Personnel in accordance with Article 5.3.2 and Annex HG of the International Standard for Testing and Investigations. - f. e)The implementation of a conflict of interest policy in relation to the activities of the Sample Collection Personnel, in accordance with Article HArticles 5.3.2, G.4.2 and G.4.3 of the International Standard for Testing and Investigations. - g. f)The collection and processing of Samples in accordance with the requirements of Annexes A to GF and I of the International Standard for Testing and Investigations. - h. g)The implementation of a chainChain of custodyCustody process for Samples in accordance with the requirements of ArticleArticles 8 and 9 of the International Standard for Testing and Investigations.

-i. h)ReviewThe review of all Atypical Findings in accordance with the requirements of Article 7.45.2 of the CodeInternational Standard for Results Management.

-- j. i)The timely notification to WADA and to the International Federation(s) and National Anti-Doping Organization(s) of the subject(s) of the investigation into a potential ADRVofanti-doping rule violation and the outcome of that investigation, in accordance with Article 12.4.312.3 of the International Standard for Testing and Investigations and the International Standard for Results Management. - k. j)The prompt reporting of all TUE decisions into ADAMS as soon as possible and in any event within twenty-one (21) days of receipt of the decision, in accordance with Code Article 5.414.5.2 and Article 5.5 of the International Standard for Therapeutic Use Exemptions. - L k)The publication of the outcome and required details of all cases within twenty (20) days of the decision being rendered, in accordance with Code Article 14.3.
+Article 5.7 and in accordance with the requirements of Article 5.8 of the Code Articles 11 and 12 of the International Standard for Testing and Investigations.

+- c. b)The implementation of a documented procedure to ensure that Athletes (and/or a third party, where the Athlete is a Minor) are notified that they are required to undergo Sample collection in accordance with Articles 5.4.1 to 5.4.3 Article 5.4 of the International Standard for Testing and Investigations. - d. c)Implementation The implementation of the requirements set out in Articles 7.4.5 to 7.4.7 of the International Standard for Testing and Investigations for the documentation of the collection of a Sample from an Athlete. - e. d)The implementation of training/accreditation/re-accreditation programs for Sample Collection Personnel in accordance with Article 5.3.2 and Annex HG of the International Standard for Testing and Investigations. - f. e)The implementation of a conflict of interest policy in relation to the activities of the Sample Collection Personnel, in accordance with ArticleHArticles 5.3.2, G.4.2 and G.4.3 of the International Standard for Testing and Investigations. - g.
+(1)The collection and processing of Samples in accordance with the requirements of Annexes A to GF and I of the International Standard for Testing and Investigations. - h. g) The implementation of a chainChain of custodyCustody process for Samples in accordance with the requirements of ArticleArticles 8 and 9 of the International Standard for Testing and Investigations. - i. h)ReviewThe review of all Atypical Findings in accordance with the requirements ofArticle 7.45.2 of the Code International Standard for Results Management. - j. i)The timely notification to WADA and to the International Federation(s) and National Anti-Doping Organization(s) of the subject(s) of the investigation into a potential ADRVantidoping rule violation of the outcome of that investigation, in accordance with Article 12.4.312.3 of the International Standard for Testing and Investigations and the International Standard for Results Management. - k. j)Theprompt reporting of all TUE decisions into ADAMS as soon as possible and in any event within twenty-one (21) days of receipt of the decision, in accordance with Code Article 5.414.5.2 and Article 5.5 of the International Standard for Therapeutic Use Exemptions. - L k) The publication of the outcome and required details of all cases within twenty (20) days of the decision being rendered, in accordance with Code Article 14.3. - m.
+The requirement that an International Federation require as a condition of membership that the Codepolicies, rules and programs of its National Federations and other members are in compliance with the Code and International Standards, and take appropriate action to enforce such compliance, in accordance with Code Articles 12 and 20.3.2. - n.
+The requirement to pay (i) the costs of a WADA investigation, in accordance with Article 11.2.1.4(a); and/or (ii) Results Management costs in accordance with Code Article 7.1.5.